afgodwin/ENGRI1120-Fall-2024/_sources/chapter-3-dir/chemical-equilibrium.md

 In particular, in this lecture we:
 * Developed a {ref}`content:references:theory-of-cre` describing the Gibbs energy of a system with chemical reactions
 * Developed expressions for the {ref}`content:references:cre-vapor-phase` and {ref}`content:references:cre-liquid-phase`
-* Developed tools for computing extent of reaction for {ref}`content:references:cre-eq-open-system`
+* Developed tools for computing extent of reaction for {ref}`content:references:cre-eq-closed-system` and {ref}`content:references:cre-eq-open-system`